acktreptow/ps-productions/README.md

 It also helped further ingrain the library's generally accepted standards.
 For example, I ensured that each section was broken up into their own component, which adhere to DRY by utilizing techniques like the .map higher-order function for the arrays of objects.

-Finally, I used this opportunity to implement Bootstrap components I hadn't used before.
-For example, I applied a carousel to showcase the TV shows/movies that PlayStation Productions had already released.
-I also used custom CSS to give some components a PlayStation-inspired background color.
+Additionally, I used this opportunity to implement Bootstrap components I hadn't previously used.
+Like a carousel to showcase TV shows and movies.
+Finally, I also used custom CSS to give some components a PlayStation-inspired background color.
 A little bit went a long way from preventing the homepage from looking too 'Bootstrappy'.

-I look forward to using these applications together again in future, more advanced projects.

 ## Installation